Economic Management & Community Stewardship

 In addition to resort's sponsored charity work, Karolin Troubetzkoy started a guest charity program 25 years ago that allows guests to support local charities, ranging from support of the senior citizen home, orphanage to educational and medical support.
 As the Honorary Consul of the Federal Republic of Germany.

 Engagement and Advocacy

 Karolin Troubetzkoy is the Patron of the Cerebral Palsy Association of Saint Lucia.
-As the President of the Saint Lucia Hotel and Tourism Association ( SLHTA ), Mrs Troubetzkoy was instrumental in implementing an online booking engine to benefit, in particular, the smaller independent hotel properties on island and give them more visibility onlyline.
+As the President of the Saint Lucia Hospitality and Tourism Association ( SLHTA ), Mrs Troubetzkoy was instrumental in implementing an online booking engine to benefit, in particular, the smaller independent hotel properties on island and give them more visibility online.
 She engages the sector in areas of human resource development, water management and energy efficiency.

-Karolin Troubetzkoy together with SLHTA's Vice President Noorani Azeez spearheaded the creation of the Tourism Enhancement Fund.
+Karolin Troubetzkoy together with SLHTA's CEO Noorani Azeez spearheaded the creation of the Tourism Enhancement Fund.
 The fund has been operational since October 2013 and enjoys a 65% compliance rate from the tourism accommodation sector.
 The Tourism Enhancement Fund was created to allow the SLHTA to play an integral part in the sustainable development of the destination.
 By collecting a small voluntary fee from Saint Lucia visitors, the SLHTA will be able to implement and finance projects specific to ensuring that the island is enjoyable for visitors and residents alike, including the beautification of specific areas of the island.